tensorflow/community/rfcs/20190506-filesystem-plugin-modular-tensorflow.md

 of their corresponding locked methods.
 Furthermore, descendants of this class only need to implement `ReadLocked()`, the only pure virtual member of the API.

-Currently, there are 7 descendants of `ReaderBase` and they are used to implement kernels and ops.
+Before this proposal, there are 7 descendants of `ReaderBase` and they are used to implement kernels and ops.
 All of these kernels inherit from [`ReaderOpKernel`][class ReaderOpKernel] which handles access to the source to be read from.
 Whereas [`TextLineReader`][class TextLineReader],